andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Deling mission: Squall jumps down to go towards the car to reach Edea.
 - `2179 (loop) rumble_A`:
   - Dollet:
-    - Ramp towards the tower: rumble background noise (for no reason whatsoever?)
+    - Ramp towards the tower: rumble background noise when the player runs instead of walking; together with the visual cue, it's an hint for the player that the rocks there are unstable and the player shouldn't run; it also plays, of course, when the X-ATM092 is chasing the party on the same area, and if the party is running, it loses balance and the robot can catch it.
     - Secret scene: "RoboVite 001" tumbling down.
   - Dream #2: Boulder rolls down.
   - The train cabin staggers after Zell's punch on the floor.